-June and her partner, Betsy, adopted two girls from Guatemala and raised them together until Betsy died of cancer 4 years ago.
-June talked with me about the great joy she felt in fulfilling her dream of becoming a mom and the challenge she and her teenage daughters faced after suffering such a tremendous loss.
+June and her partner, Betsy, adopted two girls from Guatemala and raised them together until Betsy died of cancer four years ago.
+June talked with me about the great joy she felt in fulfilling her dream of becoming a mom and the challenges she and her teenage daughters faced after suffering such a tremendous loss.

-Mother's Day has always filled me with the strongest and deepest feelings of my heart -- love for my mom, love for my daughters who made me a mom, and love for their birth moms.
+Mother's Day has always filled me with the strongest and deepest feelings -- love for my mom, love for my daughters who made me a mom, and love for their birth moms.

 Though I didn’t think she wouldn't love me for being gay, I struggled with the prospect of disappointing her.
 People weren't really out like they are today.
 The ones I knew personally who came out had to contend with some really tumultuous situations with either a parent or a sibling, and that frightened me.

 How did your mother react when you came out to her?

 She had known Betsy as my really close friend and enjoyed spending time with her.
 When Betsy and I were in our twenties and getting ready to purchase a home, I said to my mom, “I really want to talk to you about something.”
 I think she knew what I was about to say and had been waiting to hear it for a couple of years.
 When we had the talk, her eyes filled with tears and she said, “These are tears of joy that you don't have to carry this anymore.”
 She was happy and grateful that my partner in life was my dearest friend.

 Did you and Betsy have an equal desire to be moms?

 Yes, but for different reasons.
 My desire grew out of feeling incomplete, of an emptiness in my heart that I knew motherhood would fill.
 For Betsy, family was always of paramount importance in her life.

 What made you decide to pursue an international adoption and why Guatemala in particular?